FAQ’s

 We support residents’ overall well-being through the excellent care we provide that helps to alleviate daily stresses associated with personal care, mobility or medical care needs.
 We also support mental, physical and emotional well-being through the all-inclusive facilities and activities we provide that enable residents to socialise with others, learn new skills, gain new experiences and continue with their hobbies regularly.
 We encourage residents to live their lives the way they want to.

 Residential Care provides live-in accommodation, with supervision 24 hours a day to those who need extra help and support with personal care or mobility.
-Nursing Care equally provides 24-hour care and support but the main differential is the assistance from a registered nurse, who is available day and night to provide medical care.
+Nursing Care in Didcot equally provides 24-hour care and support but the main differential is the assistance from a registered nurse, who is available day and night to provide medical care.

 Facilities Questions

-Yes, we have a friendly, professional hairdresser that visits our salon regularly to provide residents with a variety of hair services so that they can look and feel their best.
+Yes, we have a friendly, professional hairdresser who visits our salon regularly to provide residents with a variety of hair services so that they can look and feel their best.

 All of our residents are encouraged to bring their own furniture or personal items to make their rooms their own.
 Residents can make their room feel like their own by incorporating personal belongings such as photographs and decorations, small pieces of furniture and furnishings.
 It’s the little additions to a room that can make all the difference.